openconfig/containerz/doc/motivation.md

-## containerz: Lifecycle management for containers on network devices
+# containerz: Lifecycle management for containers on network devices

 Contributors: {alshabib, robjs, morrowc}@google.com March 2024

 ## Problem Statement

-Recent advances (including the availability of g\* APIs) in vendor network operating systems enable custom code to be executed on network devices as docker containers.
+Recent advances (including the availability of g\* APIs) in vendor network operating systems enable custom code to be executed on network devices as Docker containers.
 Running software as containers on network devices requires new infrastructure to manage the container’s lifecycle.
 While this infrastructure largely exists in the compute world, it is currently not available for network